erick1439/3d-Cell-Model/Readme.md

 -	Vectary (Used for the creation of custom shapes)

 # Obstacles:
--	Some of the obstacles where the creation of custom shapes.
+-	Some of the obstacles were the creation of custom shapes for the main cell.
 Even with the software Vectary some shapes took a while to create.

 # Data Structures and algorithms:
--	The only data structure used were arrays.
--	The use of the built-in ray-caster algorithm from three.js to selected specific objects on the cell.
+-	The use of the ray-caster algorithm from three.js to selected specific objects on the cell.

 # How to run:
 -	The program just needs be open with a local server.